snowyxbb/UoG-OIP/content/english/project-journey/Introduction to Problem Statement.md

 meta_title: "Introduction to Problem Statement"
 description: "Information on the topic."
 date: 2025-07-22T12:10:00Z
-image: "images/og-image.png"
 categories: ["Project Journey"]
 author: "Ryan Oh"
 tags: ["Introduction to Problem Statement", "solution"]
 draft: false
 ---

-A GALLANT project exploring how to encourage active travel to reduce carbon emissions.
-However, there’s currently no clear way for individuals or communities to see how much CO₂ they’ve saved.
-This lack of visibility makes it harder to promote sustainable travel habits.
-Our project explores how to track and communicate these savings in a meaningful way.

 ## 🌍 Active Travel CO₂ Offset Tracker